 - Close the Case: The Office may close a case when insufficient information exists to move forward or when the alleged misconduct-even if substantiated- would not be a violation of policy.
-The Office may, in its discretion, reopen a case in the future if additional information becomes available. - Educational Response (See section C below) - Formal Resolution (See section D below)
+The Office may, in its discretion, reopen a case in the future if additional information becomes available. - Educational Response (See section C below) - · Restorative Resolution (See section D below) - Formal Resolution (See section E below)